excid3/fluttrly/README.md

 API
 ===

-The Fluttr API is ridiculously simple.
+The Fluttrly API is ridiculously simple.
 Just append ".json" or ".xml" to the end of the list URL that you would like to retrieve.

 JSON
 ----